vstirbu/InstagramPlugin/README.md

 By [Vlad Stirbu](https://github.com/vstirbu).

-Adds ability to share the content of a canvas element using the Instagram application for iOS and Android.
+Adds ability to share the content of a canvas element or a dataUrl encoded image using the Instagram application for iOS and Android.

 ### Installing the plugin to your project